 Title 36, Ch.
 2, Part 3, §36-2-312.
 (1997)

 Inheritance of child from father – Information to commissioner of health – New birth certificates.

-(a) When, under the provisions of this chapter, the relationship of father and child is established, the child shall be entitled to inherit from the father as if born to the father in wedlock.
+(a) When, under this chapter, the relationship of father and child is established, the child shall be entitled to inherit from the father as if born to the father in wedlock.

-(b) When an order of parentage has been entered, the clerk of the court shall transmit to the commissioner of health on a form prescribed by the commissioner, a written notification as to such order, together with such other facts as may assist in identifying the birth record of the child whose parentage is at issue.
+(b) When an order of parentage has been entered, the clerk of the court shall transmit to the commissioner of health, on a form prescribed by the commissioner, a written notification as to such order, together with such other facts as may assist in identifying the birth record of the child whose parentage is at issue.
 The form shall contain at a minimum the information required by § 36-2-311(a)(1)-(8).
-If such order shall be abrogated by a later judgment or order of the same or a higher court, that fact shall be immediately communicated in writing to the commissioner on a form prescribed by the commissioner by the clerk of the court which entered such order, if the information is available in the court records.
+If such order shall be abrogated by a later judgment or order of the same or a higher court, that fact shall be immediately communicated in writing to the commissioner, on a form prescribed by the commissioner, by the clerk of the court that entered such order, if the information is available in the court records.

-(d) When an order of parentage has been entered, the clerk of the court shall forthwith transmit a certified copy of the order and the completed application for a new certificate of birth by parentage to the registrar of vital records who shall issue a new certificate of birth by parentage in conformity with the rules and regulations of the department of health.
-Upon receipt of the fee required by the department of health, the clerk shall transmit such fee to the registrar of vital records.
-Notwithstanding any law or regulation to the contrary, the registrar shall not be required to issue a new certificate of birth until such fee is paid.
+(d) When an order of parentage has been entered, the clerk of the court shall immediately transmit a certified copy of the order and the completed application for a new certificate of birth by parentage to the registrar of vital records, who shall issue a new certificate of birth by parentage in conformity with the rules and regulations of the department of health.
+Upon receipt of the fee required by the department of health, the clerk shall transmit the fee to the registrar of vital records.
+Notwithstanding any law or regulation to the contrary, the registrar shall not be required to issue a new certificate of birth until the fee is paid.